-The current political crisis has put economies of countries worldwide at stake.
+The current political crisis has put the economies of countries worldwide at stake.
 It is of no surprise that superpowers have their rivalries to infect the development of 5G technology.
 Since states are poisoned to confront each other in the tech realm, long-standing geopolitical conflicts are predicted.

 Chinese tech Huawei was the recent epicenter of this global conflict.
 The global leader of the telecommunications infrastructure market despite facing bans in Australia, New Zealand, and America has settled over 40 contracts to deliver the 5G technology across the globe.

-The war between China and the USA over launching the opportunity first makes it the hot news and has seen a ban on Huawei in USA, Canada, and New Zealand.
+The war between China and the USA over launching the opportunity first makes it the hot news and has seen a ban on Huawei in the USA, Canada, and New Zealand.
 Huawei has lost 33% of its share in the market since the USA decided to discontinue Android services for the phone, along with no YouTube and Google.

 China has cleared its stance that it will dominate the 5G technology from the start of the deployment of infrastructure.
-It appears that Beijing is determined to control the developing of 5G technology and wants to leverage the 5G system for its own benefit.
+It appears that Beijing is determined to control the development of 5G technology and wants to leverage the 5G system for its own benefit.

 Potential Risks in the 5G Protocol

 The fundamentals of 5G technology are vulnerable to potential risks, just like its forerunners.
-Accessibility, data security, and confidentiality are a concern with this budding technology.
+Accessibility, data security, and confidentiality are concerns with this budding technology.
 The 3G and 4G technologies have brought vulnerabilities, and just like the previous generations, the 5G technology is set to be challenged by the same hurdles.

 A very concerning flaw was revealed during the 2017 Black Hat conference in Las Vegas, which could allow affordable phone surveillance and location tracking.
 The 3G and 4G devices deployed worldwide were found vulnerable to IMSI catchers aka Stingray devices.
 In other words, a serious cryptographic vulnerability was discovered the protocol used in 3G and 4G LTE networks enabling devices to connect with the operator.

-On top of these inherited risks, like accessibility to data and malware threats, online security will become scarcer than ever and magnitude of online security barricades should be upgraded to counter potential future threats.
+On top of these inherited risks, like accessibility to data and malware threats, online security will become scarcer than ever and the magnitude of online security barricades should be upgraded to counter potential future threats.

 Super-Fast Connectivity and User Privacy